-I am very proud of these achievements, but there is still much to do.
-It is still the case that black boys are more likely to be excluded from school than their peers, while studies continue to highlight the disproportionate adverse treatment given to black children in the education system from pre-school assessment through to the crucial secondary years.
+I am very proud of these achievements, but there is still very much to do.
+It is still the case that black boys are more likely to be excluded from school than their peers, and studies continue to highlight the disproportionately negative treatment black children are given in the education system, from pre-school assessment right through to the crucial secondary years.
 These are issues I continue to campaign for through the LSBC initiative.